openstreetmap/owg-website/2025/02/15/post-mortem.md

    - **Description:** The Raspberry Pi 4 and 4G modem used for out-of-band access.
 The out-of-band system should be pre-configured to be able to be used as a manual fallback uplink in the event of an ISP outage.
 The link would be used for server access and syncing the Postgres replication data to the secondary site.
 The out-of-band hardware should be upgraded to ensure resilience and redundancy. https://github.com/openstreetmap/operations/issues/1197

 6. **Document Outage Communication Procedures**
-   - **Description:** A document should be created to outline named groups and their responsibilities in communicating outages.
+   - **Description:** A document should be created to outline stakeholders and their responsibilities in communicating outages.
 The document should list the recommended communication channels.
-The Operations Team will delegate the communication and to allow them to focus on remediating the outage.
+The Operations Team will delegate the communication to allow them to focus on remediating the outage.

 7. **Investigate possible to change OpenStreetMap.org Authentication when Database is Read-Only**
    - **Description:** The OpenStreetMap.org "rails-port" maintainers should investigate if it is possible and practical to de-couple the OAuth service to allow authentication to continue to function for third parties during times when the site is disrupted.